intel/nauta/docs/user-guide/actions/user.md

 `nctl user delete jdoe -p`

-Removes `jdoe` user with all a user's artifacts.

 ### Outcome

 This removes the created jdoe user along with all their artifacts.

 ## list Subcommand

 ### Synopsis

-Lists all currently configured users.
+Use the `list` subcommand to list  all currently configured users.

 ### Syntax